drhelius/Gearboy/README.md

 - *Boot ROM*: Gearboy can run with or without a Boot ROM.
 You can optionally load a Boot ROM and enable it.
 - *Mouse Cursor*: Automatically hides when hovering main output window or when Main Menu is disabled.
 - *Portable Mode*: Create an empty file named `portable.ini` in the same directory as the application binary to enable portable mode.
+- *Docking windows*: In debug mode you can dock windows together by pressing SHIFT and drag'n drop a window into another.
+- *Debug multi-viewport*: In Windows or macOS you can enable "multi-viewport" in debug menu.
+You must restart the emulator for the change to take effect.
+Once enabled you can drag debugger windows outside the main window.
 - *Debug Symbols*: The emulator always tries to load a symbol file at the same time a rom is being loaded.
 For example, for ```path_to_rom_file.gb``` it tries to load ```path_to_rom_file.sym```.
 It is also possible to load a symbol file using the GUI or using the CLI.
 - *Command Line Usage*: ```gearboy [rom_file] [symbol_file]```

 ## Build Instructions

 ### Windows